nassosstylianou/working_with_climate_data_nicar2022/README.md

 So if we look at our time data when we print it out after we have extracted it using, we get a number like `40557`, as you can see above.
-We know from the information we have that number represnts days since the 1 January 1900.
+We know from the information we have that number represents days since the 1 January 1900.

 This will need to be factored in to convert the formats a little later